About the Data Sharing Coalition

 - Be ethical, societal, and compliant: All activities of the Data Sharing Coalition are in line with societal values and compliant with relevant legislation

-To support the development of existing and new data sharing initiatives, the Data Sharing Coalition provides a platform for the structured exchange of knowledge between a wide range of organisations involved in the Data Sharing Coalition community.
-Besides monthly knowledge sharing meetings and an active network of organisations involved in data sharing, we provide relevant content on findings and milestones of the Data Sharing Coalition and our individual participants.
+The second track is ‘Knowledge development’.
+To support the development of existing and new data spaces, the Data Sharing Coalition provides a platform for the structured exchange of knowledge between a wide range of organisations involved in the Data Sharing Coalition community.
+Examples of knowledge development are the tools that help to develop use cases and documents containing insights into the data economy such as our Data Sharing Canvas and our Position Paper.
+Next to that, we align our activities with other data sharing initiatives.

-The Data Sharing Coalition is an open and growing initiative that welcomes organisations that support our goal and want to accelerate together.
+The Data Sharing Coalition welcomes organisations that support our goal and want to accelerate together.
 Are you interested to become a participant of the Data Sharing Coalition?
-Read more.
+Read more and join us.

 Reinier van der Heijden | Vice-Chair | CEO of HDN